kdb9520/kdb9520/README.md

-- 👋 Hi, I’m @kdb9520
+- Hi, I’m @kdb9520
-- 👀 I’m interested in crypto, AI, and all things compsci.
+- I’m interested in DBs, AI, and all things compsci.
-- 🌱 I’m currently majoring in Computer Science at the Rochester Institute of Technology.
+- I graduated with a Computer Science B.S. from the Rochester Institute of Technology.
-- 📫 Reach me on LinkedIn https://www.linkedin.com/in/kellendbell/
+- Reach me on LinkedIn https://www.linkedin.com/in/kellendbell/

 <!---
 kdb9520/kdb9520 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.